 - Do not wire the power supply cable of the driver in the same cable duct with other power lines or motor cables.
-Doing so may cause malfunction due to noise. - When cycling the power or plugging/unplugging the connector, turn off the power and wait for the CHARGE LED to turn off.
+Doing so may cause malfunction due to noise. - When cycling the main power supply or plugging/unplugging the connector, turn off the power and wait for the CHARGE LED to turn off before doing so.
 The residual voltage may cause electric shock.